sdsc-hpc-training-org/notebooks-101/Methods/README.md

 Its called the missing semester and has a lot of important topics related to bash.

 Once you get a handle on that, you're ready to start a jupyter notebook.
 Check out one of the methods in this repo.
 The preferred method is ReverseProxy, since it is more secure.

+Also, each of these methods assumes you already have conda installed.
+So check out the "Conda Install" folder in this repo if you haven't already.